 Course Equivalency Database

 The Warrington Course Equivalency Database provides lists of equivalent 1) Universal Tracking courses offered by private and out-of-state schools and 2) Universal Tracking courses and upper division business courses offered at international schools.
-If a course or school does not appear in the database, or if the equivalency for a course has expired (it will be shaded in gray), you must complete the appropriate Course Equivalency Request Form, gather supporting documentation, and submit these items to 133 Bryan Hall for departmental approval.
+If a course or school does not appear in the database, or if the equivalency for a course has expired (it will be shaded in gray), you must complete the appropriate Course Equivalency Request Form, gather supporting documentation, and submit these items to 333 Heavener Hall for departmental approval.
+Note that submitted syllabi must be dated within +/- 5 years of the date the course was taken.
 Please allow two - four weeks for your equivalency request to be processed.